hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step6-dashboard.md

 # Dashboard #

 Another Addon that is enabled is the standard Kubernetes dashboard.
+You can get the URL to the dashboard.

+`minikube service -n kube-system kubernetes-dashboard --url`{{execute}}

 When running Minikube locally the simple invocation

 `minikube dashboard`